sgshea/dotfiles/README.md

 ## KDE Theming
 The Global Theme is Breeze Dark.
 The Plasma style, colors, and icons are from the GruvboxPlasma theme.
 The rest of the appearance is Breeze Dark defaults.
-### Panel
-Used to use Latte Dock, but now only use a single top plasma panel.
-Use the fullscreen application launcher in left corner, event calendar widget in center, and center tray on right.

 # Applications
 Konsole